danielschlachta/vm/README.md

 of the `--verbose` switch represents all that it does in this instance, construct the command line and run qemu in the foreground.
 Note the use of the `VM_MACHINE_ID` to construct a unique port number to start the vm monitor network service on.
-For this reason, pressing `ctrl-alt-f2` will **not** work as you might expect.
+For this reason, pressing `ctrl-alt-f2` won't work as you might expect.
 You do not, however, need to use telnet or netcat to talk to qemu, there being `vm cmd` to do just that.

     vm cmd info status -v